Multiple Tornadoes Cut Through Western Wellington, Acreage/Loxahatchee Area

 Firefighters transported five patients, including three trauma patients, and treated many more walk-up, the agency added.

-While the immediate tornado warnings for the area have expired, the possibility for additional tornados remain high as Hurricane Milton moves across the state overnight Wednesday and during the day on Thursday.
+While the immediate tornado warnings for the area have expired, the possibility for additional tornados remained high as Hurricane Milton moves across the state overnight Wednesday and during the day on Thursday.
 Residents are urged to shelter in place and to not venture outdoors until the storm has passed.

-“We are fully prepared, with resources from both local and county agencies deployed to protect residents and respond to emergencies,” Barnes continued.
+“We are fully prepared, with resources from both local and county agencies deployed to protect residents and respond to emergencies,” Wellington’s Barnes said.
 “Our critical message right now is to ask residents to stay indoors and stay off the roadways.
 It’s vital to avoid unnecessary travel while crews work to assess the situation and secure the affected areas.
 If you are in the impacted neighborhoods or areas under tornado warnings, take shelter immediately and move to a safe place inside your home.”

 He suggested that residents monitor local weather updates and heed all official warnings from federal, state and county officials.